uncledenniss/tooling/README.md

 ## checking if jenkins build will trigger
 ## Checking to see if the ssh don dey push
 ## yesterday the build was unstable reviewed ipadd checking today
+## preivous build threw unstable permission error disabled password login option for nfs server going to check if it works